Irkka/dml/README.md

 # Dragon's Money Laundering – Game Developer's README

 Dragon's Money Laundering is an open-source card game developed on a platform of regular deck of playing cards with two jokers included.
 It is actively developed by a team of Core Developers and an international team of volunteer artists.
 The Core Rules Wiki is currently copyright by Ilkka Hakkarainen, save for all related assets that are yet to be licensed.
-For more information about licensing Dragon's Money Laundering and project-related assets for any purpose - commercial or non-commercial alike -, please contact the Core Developer team.
+For more information about licensing Dragon's Money Laundering and project-related assets for any purpose - commercial or non-commercial alike -, please contact the Core Developer team at <dragonsmoneylaundering@gmail.com>.

 ## How to contribute?